Friendly Optometrist in Redmond, WA

 Most people are aware that sunlight contains visible light rays and also invisible ultraviolet rays that can tan or burn the skin.
 But what many don’t know is that the visible light emitted by the sun comprises a range of different-colored light rays that contain different amounts of energy.
 Blue light rays with the shortest wavelengths (and highest energy) are sometimes called blue-violet or violet light.
 This is why the invisible electromagnetic rays just beyond the visible light spectrum are called ultraviolet (UV) radiation.

 Sunlight is the main source of blue light, and being outdoors during daylight is where most of us get most of our exposure to it.
+The blue-turquoise portion of the blue light spectrum helps us produce serotonin, a hormone that makes our mood better.
+This is why some people in Seattle use special lamps to help with SAD (seasonal affective disorder).
 But there are also many man-made, indoor sources of blue light, including fluorescent and LED lighting and flat-screen televisions.

 Although more research is needed to determine how much natural and man-made blue light is “too much blue light” for the retina, many eye care providers are concerned that the added blue light exposure from computer screens, smartphones, and other digital devices might increase a person’s risk of macular degeneration later in life.